BBVA is now PNC. For more information, see our PNC CD Rates page.

-The biggest drawback with BBVA is that there aren't many CD term options.
-Local branches may have additional offerings but online CDs only come with terms lengths between one and three years.
+The biggest drawback of BBVA is that there aren't many CD term options.
+Local branches may have additional offerings but online CDs only come with terms lengths between eleven months and three years.
 Customers looking to use a CD as part of their retirement savings will like that all CDs are also available as part of an individual retirement account (IRA).

 No matter your savings goals, read on for the information you need to help you make the right decision.